 (عکس از نمونه شرح حال)

-– fine tuning LLMs
+fine tuning LLMs

 We aimed to improve the fine-tuning process for large language models by using recent efficient methods that save time and costs.
 We specifically explored QLORA, combined with the bitsanbdbytes library, to enhance language models while requiring fewer resources.
 Our study focused on fine-tuning the zephyr-7b-beta model, utilizing the QLORA framework with a 4-bit quantization approach.

-– vector database similarity search
+vector database similarity search

 In this method, we first converted the dataset to embeddings using huggingfaceEmbeddings and then created a vector database for the training set using FAISS.
 Then we performed a similarity search for each patient in the test set and identified the most relevant result as the patient's outcome.

-– zero shot classification
+zero shot classification

 We aimed to give each patient medical history individually to facebook/bart-large-mn model model and assess the model’s performance in zero shot classification